yenirsmwati/Web-Scraping-and-Analysis-of-Makeup-Products/README.md

-# 🛍️ Sociolla Web Scraping & Analysis
+# 🛍️ Web Scraping & Analysis

-This project involves **scraping**, **cleaning**, and **analyzing** cosmetic product data from the [Sociolla](https://www.sociolla.com/) website.
+This project involves **scraping**, **cleaning**, and **analyzing** cosmetic product data from the website.
 It focuses on extracting key product information and performing basic data analysis and visualization to gain insights into product pricing, ratings, and customer reviews.

 ## 📌 Project Objective